liangshan/drill-ansible/README.md

 ## configure your Mac or iPhone

-Now you have an PPTP server and a http proxy (squid), use them with a powerful combination.
+Now you have a PPTP server and a HTTP proxy (squid), use them with a powerful combination.

-Mac, for example, after connected to your PPTP VPN, http proxy is available at `192.168.23.1:3128`, just set the browser proxy (usually managed by a browser plugin) to it.
+Mac, for example, after connected to your PPTP VPN, HTTP proxy is available at `192.168.23.1:3128`, just set the browser proxy (usually managed by a browser plugin) to it.

-Configuring iPhone is quite similar to Mac, setup PPTP VPN and also a http proxy at the same time.
+Configuring iPhone is quite similar to Mac, setup PPTP VPN and HTTP proxy at the same time.